abbisQQ/Python-MVC/README.md

 # Python-MVC

 ### A python model view controller poject with web.py module.
-User can register an account login and logout there is also a saved seasion for each login.
+User can register an account login and logout there is also a saved session for each login.

 Technologies used:
 * web.py
 * html-css